Presentation

 Plenary Lecture

-Role of MS in precision and personalized medicine
+Role of MS in precision medicine

 Michael Vogeser, Germany